 Legally Brief: Animals in Entertainment

-For three decades the Animal Legal Defense Fund has fought in courtrooms and legislatures on behalf of animals used in entertainment, improving living conditions, documenting and punishing abusers, and ultimately lobbying for outright freedom.
+For three decades, Animal Legal Defense Fund has fought in courtrooms and legislatures on behalf of animals used in entertainment, improving living conditions, documenting and punishing abusers, and ultimately lobbying for outright freedom.
 Our most recent work in this arena includes:

 Lolita the Orca

-On behalf of Lolita, a captive orca held in the smallest orca tank in North America at the Miami Seaquarium, in 2013 ALDF and others petitioned the National Marine Fisheries Service (NMFS) to protect Lolita under the Endangered Species Act (ESA).
+On behalf of Lolita, a captive orca held in the smallest orca tank in North America at the Miami Seaquarium, in 2013 Animal Legal Defense Fund and others petitioned the National Marine Fisheries Service (NMFS) to protect Lolita under the Endangered Species Act (ESA).
 In February 2015, the NMFS announced a rule granting Lolita the same status under the ESA as the rest of her family in the wild, opening the door to further potential action to advocate on her behalf.
-In July 2015, ALDF and a coalition of partners hit the Miami Seaquarium with a lawsuit contending that the facility’s imprisonment of Lolita—currently held without the company of any others of her kind in a cramped tank with no protection from the harsh sun—constitutes a violation of the ESA.
+In July 2015, Animal Legal Defense Fund and a coalition of partners hit the Miami Seaquarium with a lawsuit contending that the facility’s imprisonment of Lolita constitutes a violation of the ESA.
+Lolita was currently held without the company of any others of her kind in a cramped tank with no protection from the harsh sun.

 Tony the Tiger

 Animal Legal Defense Fund is fighting a lengthy legal battle to allow Tony, a tiger held captive in a truck stop parking lot in Gross Tete, Louisiana, to be moved to a sanctuary.
 Tony’s owner, Michael Sandlin, has aggressively fought to keep Tony at his truck stop, but Animal Legal Defense Fund will continue to fight on Tony’s behalf.

 Ricky the Bear